 - Prior to the employee returning to work, the manager has the right to request a physician’s report documenting the employee's ability to resume working in their position.

 STEP 5: If the leave was not coded by the Leave Center, upon return to the office, the employee requests time off using the timekeeping system and follows their departmental time off procedures.

 - If you change your status from regular full-time or part-time to either hourly and/or temporary, you are not eligible for accrual or use of PTO leave until you change back to a benefits-eligible status.
 Accrued but unused balances are “frozen” until you become benefits-eligible again or terminate employment.4

 - If you start on a temporary appointment, you may be credited with time earned if your status is changed to a benefits-eligible status.

 - If you change status from hourly/per diem to regular full-time or part-time status, you will begin accruing PTO effective with your change in status payroll date.

 - If you change your status from an EDU to a faculty, administrative or classified benefits-eligible position, your remaining vacation balance is forfeited on the date of the transfer and you will begin accruing PTO.

-- If you resign, are terminated, or otherwise separate from employment after meeting the leave eligibility date, you will be paid for the total number of available PTO hours earned but not used as of your last day of work.14,15
+- Unless you are transferring to another state agency, when your employment ends at MD Anderson, you will receive pay for the total number of PTO hours earned but not used as of your last day of work.5, 6

 - You cannot use accrued but unused PTO hours to extend your separation date for the purpose of accruing leave.
-Your actual last day worked determines your benefits.16
+Your actual last day worked determines your benefits.7

 - You may be rollover all or portions of your excess PTO and Earned Holiday Bank balances into a 457(b).
 Read more or call 5-myHR for more information.